khulnasoft/HandPickr/solutions/nx-monorepo/README.md

 ## Nx Cloud

 This example is configured to work out of the box with Nx Cloud.
-However, if deploying an existing project to Vercel - ensure:
+However, if deploying an existing project to Khulnasoft - ensure:

 If using `@nrwl/nx-cloud@14.6.0` or above